janekl/iterative-rating-systems/README.md

 ### Environment

 The project was developed in Python 3.5+.
-Package dependencies can be installed with `pip`:
+Package dependencies can be installed with `pip` (in a virtual environment):

 ```bash
 $ pip install -r requirements.txt
 ```

+Directory `tests` provides some testing routines that can be run using [pytest](https://docs.pytest.org/en/stable/).

 ### Data

 Data for running the computations are available on-line at http://www.football-data.co.uk/.
-It can be conveniently downloaded using the script located in the `data/` directory:
+It can be conveniently downloaded using the script located in the `data` directory:

 ```bash
 $ ./download_data.sh